 19. Fairtrade is fighting for a living income for cocoa farmers

-Only 3% of cocoa farmers in West Africa are able to earn a living income, meaning that most live in poverty or extreme poverty.
-A living income means enough money to live a decent life – enough money for food, medicine, clothing and education.
-The living income in Côte d’Ivoire where most cocoa is grown has been calculated as £1.97 a day, which is double what most currently earn.
-How can you help?
-Always choose Fairtrade chocolate, it’s important that we increase demand for Fairtrade so that more farmers are able to benefit from the system.
+Only 3% of cocoa farmers in West Africa are able to earn a living income, with enough money for food, medicine, clothing and education.
+The living income in Côte d’Ivoire, where most cocoa is grown, has been calculated as £1.97 a day, which is double what most currently earn.

-20. Fairtrade is the first to require living wages be paid to garment workers
+20. Fairtrade requires living wages be paid to garment workers

 Hear Ebrottié, a cocoa farmer from Côte d’Ivoire, talk about how the climate crisis is affecting his crops: